Programme funders

 We have multiple funding streams that allow us to deliver our projects.

-The UK Shared Prosperity Fund is a central pillar of the UK government's Levelling Up agenda and provides £2.6 billion of funding for local investment by March 2025.
-The fund aims to improve pride in place and increase life chances across the UK by investing in communities and place, supporting local business, and people and skills.
+The UK Shared Prosperity Fund is a central pillar of the UK government's Levelling Up agenda and provides £2.6 billion of funding for local investment.
+The UK government announced a further £900 million of funding for local investment by March 2026 The fund aims to improve pride in place and increase life chances across the UK by investing in communities and place, supporting local business, and people and skills.

 More information: UK Shared Prosperity Fund: prospectus